Leo-Lsc/AutoData/README.md

   ``` -->

-You should have at least one API key for a large language model, preferably from [OpenAI](https://openai.com/index/openai-api/).
+You should have at least one API key from a large language model, preferably from [OpenAI](https://openai.com/index/openai-api/).

 ### Pip Installation